 If someone cannot manage their own affairs

 You can apply to become an appointee for someone if they cannot manage their own affairs.
 You’ll get a payment card to use on their behalf, and will be responsible for reporting any change of circumstance.

 If you lose your payment card or it’s damaged

-You’ll also be sent a voucher by email or text message to make sure you don’t miss out on any payments.
+You’ll also be sent a voucher by email or text message to make sure you do not miss out on any payments.

 If you need help

-If you need help using the service or want to make a complaint, contact the office that pays your benefit or pension.
+If you need help using the service or want to make a complaint, contact the Payment Exception Service.